ivine369/instagram/README.md

 # Django Instagram Clone

-It is a clone of the popular website (Instagram) used for posting photos
+It is a clone of the popular website (Instagram) used for posting photos.

 ### By Ivine Kemuma

 ## Description
 This is a clone of the website for the popular photo app,Instagram.It has the features of following,unfollowing,liking,unliking,commenting and seeing other peoples profiles and stories.